Lei Pan

 The dollarisation paradox in Cambodia: network externalities matter

-with Veasna Kheng and Justin Mckinley, under review.
+with Veasna Kheng and Justin Mckinley, Journal of Money, Credit and Banking, revise and resubmit.

 |